MCUmbrella/XrdpGuard/README.md

     --dryrun        Perform a dry run: only show suspicious IP(s) and do not modify the firewall.
     --export        Print the extracted login records to stdout and exit.
+    --nobanlog      Do not save ban records to "xrdpguard/ban.log".
 ```
 Java 8 is required